 About Sororities and Fraternities...

 Sororities and fraternities exist as a proven support network for your student as he or she embarks on this new period in life.
 Close to one million students across the country currently are fraternity or sorority members.
 There are currently over 600 women and men in EWU's sororities and fraternities, which consists of 21 fraternal organizations.

-Please note: Kappa Sigma and Sigma Nu fraternity chapters in the Cheney area are not recognized fraternities by Eastern Washington University.
+Please note: Kappa Sigma fraternity chapter in the Cheney area is not recognized by Eastern Washington University.